Back to top

 A. Bonds were issued in July 2013 to pay for the renovation project.

-Q. What would have happened if the project goes over budget?
+Q. What would have happened if the project went over budget?

 A. Rigorous professional cost estimates were part of the design process.
 As the Library Board reviewed each phase of the design, it evaluated the estimates to make sure that the project could actually be carried out.
 In addition, contingency allowances were incorporated into the detailed construction and equipment budgets.
 These safeguards enabled the project’s managers to respond to unforeseen conditions.
 If some element of the project was too expensive, it was not done.